 AcceleRare strives for excellence in its research program and inclusiveness in its collaborations.

 Initially, our research will focus on a selected set of rare diseases for which world-class mechanistic and clinical expertise is available in Switzerland.
-To develop mechanism-based therapeutic approaches, we have matched each disease with an appropriate drug discovery group.
+To develop mechanism-based therapeutic approaches, we matched each disease with an appropriate drug discovery group.
 This collaborative effort allows a synergistic approach of an unprecedented scale towards drug discovery for rare diseases.

 Our unique approach covers basic and applied research, proof-of-concept testing of clinical protocols, and research on societal impact (ethics, law, and management).